eslint/rfcs/designs/2024-baseline-support/README.md

 ### Maintaining a lean suppressions file

-When working with suppressed violations, there is a chance that a violation is addressed but the suppressions file is not updated.
-This might allow new violations to creep in without noticing.
-To ensure that the suppressions file is always up to date, `eslint` can exit with an error code when there are suppressed violations that do not occur anymore.
+When working with suppressed violations, it's possible to address a violation without updating the suppressions file.
+This oversight can allow new violations to go unnoticed.
+To prevent this, eslint can exit with an error code if there are outdated (unmatched) suppressions.

 Consider the following scenario:

-* The developer executes `eslint --supress-all ./src` which creates the suppressions file.
+* The developer runs `eslint --supress-all ./src` to create the suppressions file.
-* Then `eslint ./src` is executed which reports no violations, with an exit status of 0.
+* Running `eslint ./src` reports no violations and exits with status 0.
-* The developer addresses an error violation.
-While the violation is addressed is still part of the suppressions file.
+* After fixing a violation, the suppressions file still contains the now-resolved violation.
-* The developer then executes `eslint ./src` again.
-While it still reports no violations, it exits with a non-zero status code.
-That is to indicate that the suppressions file needs to be updated.
+* Running `eslint ./src` again reports no violations but exits with a non-zero status code, indicating the suppressions file needs updating.

 To address this, a new option `--prune-suggestions` will be introduced to ESLint.
-Note that this is a boolean flag option (no values are accepted).
-When provided, violations in suppressions file that no longer occur will be removed, but no new violations will be added (in contrary to when executing `--suppress-all`).
+This boolean flag removes resolved violations from the suppressions file without adding new ones, unlike `--suppress-all`.

 ``` bash
 eslint --prune-suppressions ./src